 At Neale & Fhima, we regularly represent clients who have purchased or leased a lemon and who are fed up with the constant trips to the dealership and empty answers.
-We have a consistent record of success that includes taking many of the major auto manufacturers to trial.
+We have a 99% success rate in lemon law cases.
+This includes taking many of the major auto manufacturers to trial.
 If you believe that you have purchased or leased a lemon in California, we can help you enforce your legal rights.
 We invite you to contact us for a free, no-obligation consultation about your claim.

-If you think you may have a lemon, here are nine steps to take to prepare for your California Lemon Law claim:
+If you are trying to decide what to do if you have a lemon, here are nine steps to take to prepare for your California Lemon Law claim:

 Under California’s Lemon Law, you must give the dealership a reasonable opportunity to fix the problem in order to be eligible to file a claim.
 What constitutes a “reasonable number of attempts” can vary, depending on the defect and the circumstances involved.
 There is no set number or formula.

 Even if your manufacturer offers arbitration, arbitration is not the only option for pursuing your claim (nor is it the best).
 Most times, filing a lawsuit is the most effective way to resolve your Lemon Law claim.